 The Mountain region is huge and, at times, sparsely populated.
-But these states (Montana, Wyoming, Idaho, Utah, Colorado, etc.) still have fairly affordable orthodontic fees.
-Plus, Montana’s statewide cost of living is just below the national average and, although it’s not very populous, it has a slightly above average number of orthodontists per capita.
+But these states — Montana, Wyoming, Idaho, Utah, Colorado, etc. — still have fairly affordable orthodontic fees.
+Plus, Montana’s statewide cost of living matches the national average and, although it’s not very populous, it has a slightly above average number of orthodontists per capita.
 Put all of this together and you get braces prices that hover right around average (or a little cheaper).

 North and South Dakota, Montana’s eastern neighbors, each have a lower cost of living, which means that you might be able to find cheaper braces there.
-Wyoming and Idaho are also affordable places to live, but not much cheaper than Montana.
-In the far north, where orthodontists are scarce, you might consider hopping the border to Canada.
-While Canada typically has pretty comparable prices, you might find more options there.
+Wyoming is also a fairly affordable place to live, but not much cheaper than Montana.
+In the far north, where orthodontists are scarce, you might consider hopping the border to Canada, but our northern neighbors typically have pretty comparable prices.

 One bonus of getting braces in Montana is that there’s no sales tax.
-What you see on the price tag is what you’ll pay in the end.
-Montana does have a corporate income tax, though.
-This won’t directly affect your price, but it does contribute to your dentist’s business expenses.
+What you see on the price tag is what you’ll probably pay in the end.
+The state does have a corporate income tax, though, and it’s 6.75%.
+This won’t directly affect your price, but it can contribute to your dentist’s business expenses.
 Usually, the more expensive it is to run a business, the more that business will charge.